 Corporate members need to decide what IT systems they want:

-PaRA Co-operative requires parents to provide personal items including clothes, personal electronic equipment, bed linen and bedroom furniture for their child and to pay for the cost of repairs when their child caused damage.
-PaRA Co-operative pays an allowance to one employee with a designated back-up person to ensure that repairs and maintenance is done in a timely manner.
+SILC requires parents to provide personal items including clothes, personal electronic equipment, bed linen and bedroom furniture for their child and to pay for the cost of repairs when their child caused damage.
+You may choose to pay an allowance to one employee with a designated back-up person to ensure that repairs and maintenance are done in a timely manner.
 This may involve direct action by the staff member or a parent or it may need a tradesman to be paid to do the work.

 This depends on the individual but could include: